-In respect of the involvement of the Trading Standards Service and NETSA around regional enforcement activities, the following areas in 2018/2019 were focussed upon:
+In respect of the involvement of the Trading Standards Service and NETSA around regional enforcement activities, the following areas in 2019/2020 were focussed upon:

 - The Service continued to liaise with all relevant partners involved in the development of strategies and policies aimed at preventing vulnerable adults becoming victims of Doorstep Crime, Scams and also Distraction Burglary.
-Such partners include the regional Police services and the three Police and Crime Commissioners, Newcastle Citizens Advice, Age UK and the Elders Council, - The Service continued to liaise with all partners with respect to the key work of the Financial Inclusion Group, - The Service continued to liaise with all partners with respect to concerns as expressed around the implementation of the "Green Deal" and as detailed in the Energy Act 2011 (4).
-Specifically, the Service continued to respond to the development of the "Warm Up North" project.
-Warm Up North is improving the energy efficiency of homes across the North East.
-Home improvements could include insulation, UPVC windows or doors, a new heating system or boiler and loft or cavity wall insulation.
-British Gas is the partner now delivering the project.
+Such partners include the regional Police services and the three Police and Crime Commissioners, Newcastle Citizens Advice, Age UK and the Elders Council. - The Service continued to liaise with all partners with respect to the key work of the Financial Inclusion Group, - The Service continued to liaise with all partners including the Regional Investigation Team and the Police Services with respect to the concerns as expressed around the continuing and worrying activities of door to door businesses selling fish.
+A significant number of convictions of the individuals involved were secured though-out 2019/2020.